 Email, open chat, telephone, and help center are at your disposal.
 Alternatively, you can use Shopify Online – an online database covering most of the common questions.

 One can’t simply define a one-size-fits-all e-commerce system for any business.
 There are always tradeoffs between cost, flexibility, simplicity, and customization to consider.
 This way, in order to decide, which platform is better for you, you have to make a detailed list of pros and cons for each platform you may want to use.
 Secondly, keep in mind both your technical skills and capabilities.
 In a nutshell, if you intend to build an online store or a B2C or B2B marketplace, and you are prepared to invest some money and resources into customizations, Spree is the right choice – especially if you’re in eCommerce for the long run.
 If costs are your primary concern and you don’t want to penetrate into technical details, give Shopify a shot.

 - You want to rapidly upgrade your online store (thanks to the Ruby on Rails framework).

 - You want to avoid paying additional fees.

 - You want to customize your store in various ways.

 - You like the fact it’s easier to optimize your shop’s performance (website loading speed for users and Google bots)

 - You want to sign up and have an eCommerce store launched in a quick manner.

 - You don’t want to learn any technical details of your eCommerce platform.

 P.S.
-Considering to launch your eCommerce venture?
+Considering launching your eCommerce venture?
 Contact us and find out how we can help you to make this journey enjoyable and fun.